Kostas Nikolaidis: Early life

-Born in Safrabolis a district of Nea Ionia in Athens, Nikolaidis had also descent from North Epirus, where his father, Ilias left in 1918 during the World War I. His love for football brought him at the door of the local PAO Safrabolis' youth team, in 1958, where at the age of 14 made his first tryout in order to join the club.
-The tryout was unsuccessful as he has turned down by the team's coach Krassas, but eventually, a year later Nikolaidis managed to join PAO Safrabolis after a second tryout.
+Born in Safraboli a district of Nea Ionia in Athens, Nikolaidis had also descent from North Epirus, where his father, Ilias left in 1918 during the World War I. His love for football brought him at the door of the local PAO Safraboli's youth team, in 1958, where at the age of 14 made his first tryout in order to join the club.
+The tryout was unsuccessful as he was turned down by the team's manager Krassas, but a year later Nikolaidis eventually managed to join PAO Safraboli after a second tryout.

 Club career

 Early career

-Nikolaidis made his first steps in youth team of PAO Safrabolis in 1959, where at the age of 15 established himself quickly in the youth departments of the club, making it into the first team a year later.
-After a very successful 6-year spell, he managed to promote the club from the local divisions of Athens to the second national division and caught the interest of AEK Athens.
+Nikolaidis made his first steps in youth team of PAO Safraboli in 1959, where at the age of 15 he was established quickly in the youth departments of the club.
+A year later he made it to the senior team and after a successful 6-year spell, the club managed to win promotion from the local divisions of Athens to the second national division.
+His performances attracted the interest of AEK Athens.